Financial Aid Information

-It is the goal of Gurnick Academy of Medical Arts to assist every student in procuring financial aid that enables the student to attend college.
-Gurnick participates in various federal and state student financial assistance programs.
-The financial aid programs are designed to provide assistance to students who are currently enrolled or accepted for enrollment, but whose financial resources are inadequate to meet the full cost of their education.
+It is the goal of Gurnick Academy of Medical Arts to assist every student in procuring financial aid that enables the student to attend their chosen course of study.
+Gurnick Academy participates in various federal and state student financial assistance programs.
+The financial aid programs are designed to provide assistance to students whose financial resources are inadequate to meet the full cost of their education.

-The majority of financial aid available to students is provided by the federal government and is called Federal Student Financial Aid (SFA) and is administered by the U.S. Department of Education (USDOE).
-This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Stafford Loans, Federal Parental Loans to Undergraduate Students (PLUS), and Federal Work‑Study (FWS).
-The college also utilizes alternate source funding provided by the institution or private agencies.
-Alternate source loans enable the student to contribute to his/her education while in college.
+The majority of financial aid available to students is provided by the federal government and is called Federal Student Financial Aid (FSA) and is administered by the U.S. Department of Education (USDOE).
+This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Stafford Loans, Federal Parental Loans to Undergraduate Students (PLUS), and Federal Work- Study (FWS).
+Academy also utilizes alternate source funding provided by the institution or private agencies.
+Alternate source loans enable the student to contribute to his/her education while in Academy.

 Sallie Mae is the only Private Education Lender that offers loans to our students.
-Sallie Mae’s interest rates vary from 2.25% to 9.88%, based on the credit-worthiness of the applicant.
+Sallie Mae’s interest rates vary from LIBOR+7.75 - 11.75%, based on the credit-worthiness of the applicant.
 Students are encouraged to inquire with their banks.
 If students are aware of any other lenders, they are encouraged to inform us.

 Each branch has a Financial Aid Advisor who is able to assist students with the application process and general eligibility questions.